-This is also known as winter or oriental radish and looks like long types of carrots.
-Daikon long white radish grows in many Asian countries but is widely available in Japan.
+This is also known as winter radish or oriental radish and looks like long types of carrots.
+Daikon is a long white radish that grows in many Asian countries but is widely available in Japan.

 Daikon radish is less spicy and a little sweet compared to red radishes.
 Even though daikon radish doesn't contain much fiber, it is rich in potassium, magnesium, folate, calcium, phosphorus, and vitamin C.

 These radish types can be eaten raw or cooked.
 People prefer eating daikon radish mixed with salad due to its less spicy and sweet taste.
 And, of course, people like these types of radish due to the mild flavor.

 White Hailstone radish looks like golf balls.
 They are small in size, but their leaves outgrow them.
 Their interior and exterior are both the same color.
 In terms of taste, they are not spicy, are a bit sweet, and have a mild flavor.
 It is crispy and juicy to eat.